DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-28-updating-how-training-partners-manage-their-accredited-providers.md

 ---
-title: Updating how training partners manage their accredited providers
+title: Improving how training partners manage their accredited providers
-description: We improved how training partners manage their accredited partner relationships
+description: We improved how training partners add, update and remove accredited providers
 date: 2023-03-28
 tags:
   - accredited providers